dracula/dracula-theme/README.md

 | Red          | `#cb3a2a` | `203 58 42`   | `6° 66% 48%`   | ![#cb3a2a](https://placehold.co/54x24/cb3a2a/cb3a2a) |
 | Yellow       | `#846e15` | `132 110 21`  | `48° 73% 30%`  | ![#846e15](https://placehold.co/54x24/846e15/846e15) |

-For more details about how to apply these different colors to represent different code symbols, please see the [Dracula Specification](https://draculatheme.com/spec).
+For more details on how these colors map to code symbols, see the [Dracula Specification](https://draculatheme.com/spec).

 ## Contribute

 Dracula Theme is an open-source project driven by and for the community.
-Most of the 400+ supported applications are community contributions.
+Most of the themes for the 400+ supported applications are community contributions.

 We want to support all available applications, but we don't have the capacity to do it all ourselves.
 That's why your contributions are essential.